btcpayserver/btcpayserver-doc/docs/Conference-PoS-guide.md

   - **Preferred Price Source**: For USD, EUR Kraken is recommended, HKD Coingecko, for more exotic currencies you can try Coingecko or check if there is a local exchange listed in the dropdown
 - Click "**Create store**" button
 ### 2. Setup Lightning Network wallet
-Setup the Lightning wallet to be connected to the merchants Blink account, follow the [instructions on Blink docs](https://dev.blink.sv/examples/btcpayserver-plugin#how-to-connect).
+Setup the Lightning wallet to be connected to the merchants' Blink account, follow the [instructions on Blink docs](https://dev.blink.sv/examples/btcpayserver-plugin#how-to-connect).
-(Alternatively in case your merchants want to get paid in local currency you can setup your conference Blink account and distribute funds later on fiat ramps)
+(Alternatively, in case your merchants want to get paid in local currency you can set up your conference Blink account and distribute funds later on fiat ramps)

 ### 3. Configure spread and enable sounds
 - Click "**Settings**" -> "**Rates**"